kubedb/docs/docs/guides/redis/restart/restart.md

 ---
-title: Restart Redis Overview
+title: Restart Redis
 menu:
   docs_{{ .version }}:
-    identifier: rd-restart-overview
+    identifier: rd-restart-redis
-    name: Restart Redis
+    name: Restart
-    parent: rd-restart
+    parent: rd-redis-guides
-    weight: 10
+    weight: 50
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Restart Redis
+# Overview

-KubeDB supports restarting a Redis database via a `RedisOpsRequest`.
+KubeDB supports restarting a Redis/Valkey database via a `RedisOpsRequest`.
 Restarting is useful if some pods are stuck in an unexpected state or are not functioning correctly.
 This tutorial will guide you through the process of restarting a Redis cluster using KubeDB.

 ## Before You Begin